Automating-GIS-processes/site/source/lessons/L7/pyqgis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To get us started, we’ll need some data.
 Open QGIS and connect to the
-City of Helsinki’s WFS service from *Layer > Add layer > Add WFS layer*.
+City of Helsinki’s WFS service from *Layer > Add layer > Add WFS layer*:

-Create a new connection to URL
+- Create a new connection to URL
 http://kartta.hel.fi/ws/geoserver/avoindata/wfs and load the layer list.
-Select, for example, the Metro railway lines
+- Select, for example, the Metro railway lines
-(*Seutukartta_liikenne_metro_rata*). **Make sure the coordinate system
+(*Seutukartta_liikenne_metro_rata*).
-is set to a projected one**, like ETRS89/GK25FIN (EPSG:3879) before
+- **Make sure the coordinate system is set to a projected one**, like ETRS89/GK25FIN (EPSG:3879) before
 adding the layer.

 Running PyQGIS code in console